GST Margin Scheme For Property

-Under the margin scheme, GST is calculated on the sale as 1/11th of the margin.
-The margin is the GST inclusive sale price less the original purchase price, whereby previously GST was not able to be claimed.
+Under the GST margin scheme, GST is calculated on the sale as 1/11th of the margin.
+The margin is the sale price less the original purchase price, whereby previously GST was not able to be claimed.

-The Margin Scheme is provide for under Div.
+The GST Margin Scheme for proptery development is provided for under Div.
 75 of the New Tax System (Goods and Service Tax) Act 1999 (GST Act).

 There must be a written agreement between the seller (vendor) and the purchaser for the margin scheme to apply AND the written agreement must be made on or before settlement.

-- Whereby previous purchase of the property included GST which was calculated without previously applying the margin scheme
+If the previous purchase of the property included GST AND had also already applied the margin scheme.

-The Margin Scheme can only be used where property sales were -
+The GST Margin Scheme for property development can only be used where property sales were

 - From a vendor who used the margin scheme to sell to you